• Skip to main content

 However, this metric is understated for the following reasons:

-2. There are forms of sex variations that do not show up until later in life which go undocumented.
+- There are subtle forms of sex variations that do not show up until later in life which go undocumented.

 The following examples explain this lack of consensus: